runtimeverification/rv-predict/docs/src/docs/quickstart.rst

 -  the ``--stacks`` option tells RV-Predict to record call stack events that can be used to compute stack traces in the race report.
--  the ``--suppress`` option tells RV-Predict to suppress race reports on the given fields; only used when the user is absolutely certain that the data race to be suppressed is benign.
+-  the ``--suppress`` option tells RV-Predict to suppress race reports on the fields that match the given regular expression patterns; only used when the user is absolutely certain that the data race to be suppressed is benign.
 -  ``--`` can be used as a terminator for the RV-Predict options.

 Advanced options